RungeZhai/mustache-lite.js/README.md

 ## What is this?

-The gorgeous [mustache.js](https://github.com/janl/mustache.js) is a master piece out of question.
+The gorgeous [mustache.js](https://github.com/janl/mustache.js) is a masterpiece out of question.
 But the source code up to now is more than 600 lines and the minimized file is still more than 9KB.
 I think with the advantage of regular expression, it should have another way, a more clear way, to implement it.
 So here it is.

 I have now just implemented basic features.
 The features that are not supported **yet** are: